justinethier/husk-scheme/docs/Continuations.markdown

 ## Continuation Passing Style
 The [Portland Pattern Repository's Continuation Implementation](http://c2.com/cgi/wiki?ContinuationImplementation) wiki page provides several possible approaches for implementing continuations.
 In particular, the Scheme runtime can use continuation passing style (CPS).
 This is also what Jonathan recommends at the end of his [tutorial](http://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours/Conclusion).

 In CPS, a function (b) is passed as a parameter to another function (a), with the intent that when (a) is finished it will pass control to (b).
 So (b) in essence becomes a future computation of (a).
-This pattern is used extensively in modern programming - for instance, the node.js JavaScript framework allows one to pass a callback to an asynchronous function that is later executed once the asynchronous operation completes.
+This pattern is used extensively in modern programming - for instance, asynchronous functions in the node.js JavaScript framework generally accept a callback function that is executed  once the asynchronous operation completes.

 An example may be helpful.
 The original husk `eval` functions were written in direct style, like this: